- What fellowships are available?

-- A statement of purpose which tells us why the applicant is interested in pursuing study with the Hertog Foundation and how it fits into their aspirations and plans for the future.
-The personal statement is very important, and deserves careful attention.
+- A personal statement which explains why the applicant is interested in pursuing study with the Hertog Foundation and how it fits into their aspirations and plans for the future.
+The statement of purpose is very important, and deserves careful attention.

 - An academic writing sample that demonstrates the applicant’s powers of analysis and independent thought, and not only their ability to do scholarly research or comment on a text.

-- What kind of work is expected from participants?
+- What kind of work is expected from fellows?

-Our programs are full-time endeavors.
-Participants are expected to attend and participate in all scheduled lectures, discussions, and program events.
-Participants are also expected to complete the assigned reading prior to each class.
+Our residential programs are full-time endeavors, while our online programs are ideal for fellows with internships, work obligations, or other commitments on their time.
+For all our programs, fellows are expected to attend and participate in all scheduled lectures, discussions, and program events.
+Fellows are also expected to complete the assigned reading prior to each class.

 - How much do these programs cost?

 Our programs are provided at no charge to participants.
-The Hertog Foundation provides a books, materials, and lectures.
-Our summer programs include dormitory accommodations and a stipend to offset travel and living expenses.
+Residential programs offer hotel or dormitory accommodations and a stipend to offset travel and living expenses.
+Many of our online programs offer a stipend, and all fellows receive books and course materials.
 We ask only for your time and thoughtful participation.